iotFab/iota-aws-full-node/README.md

 ### Setting up IOTA full node with AWS management console

-#### Step 1: fetch the template
+#### Step 1: Fetch the template
 `git clone https://github.com/iotFab/iota-aws-full-node.git`

-#### Step 2: deploy the template
+#### Step 2: Deploy the template
 Follow the step by step  http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html

 ### Monitor your IOTA node

 If you have deployed the stack with a KeyPair, you should see the command in your stack outputs.
-This command enable port forwarding between your EC2 instance to your computer.
+This command enables port forwarding between your EC2 instance to your computer.

 This will looks like :